-Can you believe it’s already November??
+Can you believe it’s almost November??
 I honestly can’t.
-These past few months (and this year in general) have gone by crazy fast!
-They say time goes faster as you get older, and I didn’t really believe it until I got older.
+These past few months (and this year in general) have gone by crazy fast, despite all the chaos and craziness.
+I can’t believe we’re almost in the holiday season.

 Maybe it’s because of the commercials they always bust out during the holiday season.
 And it’s kind of a tradition these days that my parents always get Ryan a box of Ferrero’s for Christmas.
 It’s really cute actually.

-With this Ferrero Rocher Cake, I wanted to make sure all the elements of a true Ferrero shone through.
-It is packed with chocolate and hazelnut flavour.
+I wanted to make sure all the elements of a true Ferrero shone through.
+This cake is packed with chocolate and hazelnut flavour.
 There is hazelnut flour in the cake itself (optional, but it adds flavour and texture) and I added a layer of crunchy hazelnut meringue to emulate that crunchy shell that Ferrero’s have.